-OC Tennis is here to enhance your game and help you meet new people to play with.
+OC Tennis is here to help enhance your game and enable you meet new people to play with.
 Looking to have fun, get exercise and meet new people?
 Join us!
-We play mostly in Irvine and Santa Ana and are open to other locations.
+We play mostly in Tustin and Irvine.

 Rules for this group:

 1. Be kind to other members.
 Don't do unto others what you don't want others to do unto you.

 2. Bring a can of balls with you for ample play.

 3. We use public courts for this Meetup.
 We do not have anything that enables us to monopolize the courts at any facility.
 Please be respectful of those who may be waiting, or to anyone using the courts as you would if you went to a public court outside of Meetup.